 Jonathan Smith, Oct-05 17:21 (PDT):

-Thanks for the response and confirmation that Facebook has a limit but isn't public about what triggers it.
-That is very helpful.
+the response and confirmation that Facebook has a limit but isn't public about

 However that doesn't explain why HootSuite gets blocked but I can switch over to TweetDeck and get my messages to go through just fine.
 If Facebook has a limit I would think it would apply to all apps using the API and not just to HootSuite so once my account was blocked from posting via HootSuite that same block should apply to TweetDeck if it is a function of the API.
 I have never had an issue posting in rapid fire fashion via TweetDeck.